Chilly 2012 Winter Solstice morning, Pilgrim Terrace Community Garden, Santa Barbara CA

 - Should you trim the ugly damaged stuff off and give your plant a lot of fertilizer to help it?
 Whoa, Nelly!
 That’s a NO!
 The damaged part is protecting the now undamaged part.
 If you trim and add a lot of fertilizer, tender new growth will form, and that will be toast if there is another frost or freeze.
 Wait to trim until no more frost is predicted, feed lightly.

 Was that groaning, whining I heard?
 Stop it.
 Just go out there and cover your plants, no fooling around, you hear?!
 You will be glad you did, it’s your plants’ lives you are saving!
-Besides, reviving is harder than covering.
-Many will be well past the window for replanting, so cover, cover, cover!
-Better to have a yard full of ghosts (sheet covers) and look silly, than lose your plant entirely.
+Besides, reviving is harder than covering, and regrowing takes all that time all over again.
+Also, many will be well past the window for replanting, so cover, cover, cover!
+Better to have a yard full of ghosts (sheet covers) and look silly, than lose your plants.